apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 valid concern.

-We can guard against creating duplicates in the "changes" subspace by having the transaction that updates that subpsace also insert a KV into a dedicated "transaction ID" subspace specifically corresponding to this document update.
+We can guard against creating duplicates in the "changes" subspace by having the transaction that updates that subspace also insert a KV into a dedicated "transaction ID" subspace specifically corresponding to this document update.
 If the CouchDB layer receives a `commit_unknown_result` it can simply check for the presence of the transaction ID in FoundationDB to determine whether the previous